Nimita311/motor-driver/README.md

 Build instructions and makefiles are intentionally excluded.
 For experienced users, it should be straightforward to configure STM32Cube or any of your favorite toolchains to build the project.

-## Hardware Target
-The target board is NUCLEO-H743ZI made by STMicroelectronics.
-It uses a 144-pin [STM32H743ZIT6][stm32h743] microprocessor with an [Arm Cortex-M7][cortexm7] core.
-Hardware dependent part of this project is implemented with STM32CubeH7 development package and STM32CubeMX code generation tool.

 ## Source Structure
 Directory | Description
 --- | ---